rage/programming-23/data/part-9/1-objects-and-references.md

 </sample-output>

 The list of words is stored in an attribute named `self.words`.
-In this case the `self` keyword is mandatory in both the constructor method of the class and in any other method accessing that variable.
-If the `self` keyword is not used, the different methods will not access the same list of words.
+In this case the `self` parameter name is mandatory in both the constructor method of the class and in any other method accessing that variable.
+If `self` is left out, the different methods will not access the same list of words.

 Let's add a new method to our class definition: `longest_word(self)` returns (one of) the longest words in the vocabulary.